Subscribe to our newsletter:

 Employment and Social Development Canada describes the TFW Program as "an extraordinary measure to be used only when qualified Canadian or permanent residents are not able to fill job vacancies."

 Mehakdeep feels similarly.
 He says that employers "[use] LMIAs when working conditions are not good enough.
-People already in Canada don't want to work in that condition.
+People who are already in Canada don't want to work in that condition.
 They bring in people from other countries or [immigrants] within Canada and just give them a job which extends their work permit or provides a work permit in Canada.
 Those are not permanent residency supporting."

 According to Immigration, Refugees and Citizenship Canada, 856,280 temporary foreign worker permits became effective in 2022.
 This was an 88% increase from 2019.
 A recent UN report called Canada's temporary foreign workers program a "breeding ground for contemporary forms of slavery."